moccu/picnic/README.md

 `data-vimeoid` and an element that triggers the play event on click, as you can see in the example below.

+Once the user clicks the link, the vimeo player api is loaded and the player will be initialized.
+Multiple vimeo player on a single page share the same api.
+The api will be loaded only once when the first player starts to play.

 `import View from 'picnic/vimeoplayer/views/Vimeoplayer'`